atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 A Docker image is available on DockerHub: https://hub.docker.com/r/atmoswing/forecaster

-You can get it with: ``docker pull atmoswing/forecaster``
+Get it with: ``docker pull atmoswing/forecaster``

 The docker container for AtmoSwing Forecaster uses the same options that the `command line interface` (to the exception of the ``--config`` option).
 However, different directories need to be mounted in the docker container to allow AtmoSwing accessing the data and saving outputs.
-The necessary direcories are (along with the proposed path in the docker container):
+The necessary directories are (along with the proposed path in the docker container):

 * config and log files: ``/app/config``
 * resulting files: ``/app/results``